stacksimplify/azure-aks-kubernetes-masterclass/06-Azure-MySQL-for-AKS-Storage/README.md

-# Use Azure Database for MySQL servers for AKS Workloads
+# Use Azure Database for MySQL for AKS Workloads

 ## Step-01: Introduction
 - What are the problems with MySQL Pod & Azure Disks?